terencetcf/github-actions-lcov-minimum-coverage-checker/README.md

-# GitHub Action — LCOV Minimum Coverage Checker
+# GitHub Action — LCOV Minimum Test Coverage Checker

 A github action that use lcov.info file verify if the test coverage has reached a minimum threshold.